SadLaboka/DocMind/README.md

 ## Features

 - **Asynchronous pipeline processing**: Upload, text extraction, and analysis occur in separate processes without blocking the main API.
+- **Antivirus scanning**: All uploaded files are scanned by ClamAV before text extraction.
+Infected files are rejected with status `infected`.
+Configurable fallback behavior when ClamAV is unavailable.
 - **Multiple format support**: Text extraction from `.txt`, `.docx`, `.xlsx`, and `.pdf` (including tables in documents).
 - **Document deduplication**: The system calculates the SHA-256 hash of the file.
 If such a file has already been processed, re-analysis is not launched — the result is taken from the database.
 - **LLM integration (Factory Pattern)**: Support for DeepSeek and Gemini.
 The provider is selected dynamically, and raw responses are mapped to a strict Pydantic schema.